anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter03.rst

 The archirecture may support functionalities on top of the infrastructure services.
 With Kubernetes and the cloud native paradigms the demarcation between infrastructure services and platform services are fuzzy.
-In this specification we considider every service what is provided by Kuberntes with the help of supporting components as infrastructure service, while all services provided by independent open source components are considered as platform services.
+In this specification we considider every service what is provided by Kubernetes with the help of supporting components as infrastructure service, while all services provided by independent open source components are considered as platform services.
 Based on the specification of Chapter 5.1.5 of the Reference Model (RM) :cite:p:`refmodel` the following platform services may be supported by an architecture: